ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/task.md

 Predictions are launched every **7 days** (evaluation interval) throughout the benchmark year.
 Each forecast covers **10 days** of lead time.
 The evaluation pipeline:

-1. Downloads or reads the submitted forecast for each initialisation date.
+1. Downloads or reads the submitted forecast for each initialization date.
 2. Interpolates predicted fields to the space-time locations of each observation dataset.
 3. Computes RMSD (and other metrics) between the interpolated prediction and the observations.
 4. Aggregates scores per variable, depth level, and lead time and publishes them on the